projectM-visualizer/projectm/README.md

 Before starting to write code, please take your time to read the [contribution guidelines](https://github.com/projectM-visualizer/projectm/wiki#contributing-to-projectm) in our wiki.

+Come talk to the dev team on Discord.

 ## Package Maintainers